22 Gorgeous Farmhouse Christmas Crafts to Make This Holiday

 Make Gift Tags

 This farmhouse craft puts the finishing touch on your Christmas gifts.
 Use cardstock or pre-cut chipboard tags to make your own gift tags.
 Make small holes in the tags using one of our tag templates.
-Secure one end of red and white baker’s twine on the back with a glue dot.
+Secure one end of red and white baker's twine ($7, Amazon) on the back with a glue dot.
 Use a yarn needle to sew in and out of the holes to create the shape.
 Secure the end to the back with glue.

 Arrange a Flour-y Centerpiece

 Vintage kitchen utensils used as floral containers lend a hearty dose of farmhouse style to your tabletop.
-And old flour sifter makes a great vase for cut branches with berries.
+An old flour sifter makes a great vase for cut branches with berries.
 Tuck a small glass of water inside to keep it looking fresher longer.

 Make a Wooden Wreath